Olympic Deadlift World Record

 - 90 kg and over (198 lbs)

 Lasha Talakhadze is a 24-year old Georgian weightlifting champ.
-He took second at the 2015 World Champs, but was promoted to first when the winner, Aleksey Lovchev was disqualified due to failing a drugs test.
-Over the past few years, Lasha has had a competitive rivalry with Behdad Salimi, from Iran, with both clean and jerk and snatch records going back and forth between them.
+He took second at the 2015 World Champs but was promoted to first when the winner, Aleksey Lovchev was disqualified due to failing a drugs test.
+Over the past few years, Lasha has had a competitive rivalry with Behdad Salimi, from Iran, with the deadlift world record in both clean and jerk and snatch going back and forth between them.

-Clean & Jerk - the record for the clean and jerk in the 105 kg + class is held by Iranian Hossein Rezazadeh.
-He set the record of 25th August, 2004 at the Olympic Games in Athens, Greece.
-His record setting lift was 263 kg.
+Clean & Jerk – the record for the clean and jerk in the 105 kg + class is held by Iranian Hossein Rezazadeh.
+He set the record of 25th December 2004 at the Olympic Games in Athens, Greece.
+His record-setting lift was 263 kg.

-Total - Ther world record total for the combined snatch and clean and jerk is held by Georgian Lasha Talakhadze, who also holds the world record in the snatch.
-This record was set during the 2106 Olympic Games in Rio.
+Total – Ther world record total for the combined deadlift world record for snatch and clean and jerk is held by Georgian Lasha Talakhadze, who also holds the world record in the snatch.
+This record was set during the 2016 Olympic Games in Rio.
 The world record total was 473 kg.

-Snatch - the woman's current world record holder in the snatch for the over 90 kg weight class is held by Russia’s Tatiana Kashirina.
-Tatiana set her world record at the World Championships on the 16th November, 2014.
-On that date she lifted 155 kg.
+Snatch – the woman's current deadlift world record holder in the snatch for the over 90 kg weight class is held by Russia’s Tatiana Kashirina.
+Tatiana set her world record at the World Championships on the 16th December 2014.
+On that date, she lifted 155 kg.

-Clean & Jerk - the world record for the women’s clean and snatch is also held by Russian Tatiana Kashirina.
-This record was also set at the world champs on 16th November, 2014.
+Clean & Jerk – the deadlift world record for the women’s clean and snatch is also held by Russian Tatiana Kashirina.
+This record was also set at the world champs on 16th December 2014.
 That record was 193 kg.

 World’s Strongest Man

 During the 1990s, a new dynasty was established as Magnus ver Magnusson won four World’s Strongest Man titles.
-In 1999, two time strongman Jukka Ahola hoisted the heaviest ever Atlas Stone at that year’s World's Strongest Man competition.
+In 1999, two-time strongman Jukka Ahola hoisted the heaviest deadlift ever Atlas Stone at that year’s World's Strongest Man competition.
 That stone weighed an incredible 187 kg (414 lbs).

 In 2011, Brian Shaw won his first title to establish himself as the strongest man of modern times.
 He also won in 2013, 2015 and 2016.
-In 2018 he was ousted by British strongman Eddie Hall, the current world record holder in the deadlift.
+In 2019 he was ousted by British strongman Eddie Hall, the current deadlift world record holder.